cicsdev/cics-java-liberty-springboot-jms/README.md

 ## Updating

-The JMSMessageReceiver.java and the SendJVMController.java classes both assume an MQ destination of `SPRING.QUEUE`.
-If that value does not meet your enterprise naming standards, please ensure you modify both occurrences consistently.
+The JMSMessageReceiver.java class assumes an MQ destination of `SPRING.QUEUE`.
+If that value does not meet your enterprise naming standards, this can be updated by modifying the static variable `MDP_QUEUE`.

 ## Building